Adelic line bundles on quasi-projective varieties: Examples and constructions

 By definition, there is a canonical morphism $X\to\wt X$ induced by the morphism $X\to \CX$.
 Another key property is that $\wt X$ is quasi-compact; see \cite[Prop.
 B.2.3]{Tem}.

-Since $\wt X$ is a ringed space, coherent sheaves, invertible sheaves, and Cartier divisors are defined over $\wt X$.
-Then we can still define line bundles over $\wt X$ to be invertible sheaves.
+Since $\wt X$ is a ringed space, coherent sheaves, invertible sheaves, and Cartier divisors are defined on $\wt X$.
+Then we can still define line bundles on $\wt X$ to be invertible sheaves.
 By the quasi-compactness of $\wt X$, we can prove that the natural maps

 are isomorphisms.
-If $X=\Spec K$, the first limit is the the group of \emph{Carter b-divisors} introduced by Shokurov \cite{Sho} in the minimal model program.
+If $X=\Spec F$, the first limit is the group of \emph{Carter b-divisors} introduced by Shokurov \cite{Sho} in the minimal model program.

 To connect to our adelic divisors, we see that

 is canonically isomorphic to $\Div(\wt X)_\QQ$.
 Then the group $\wh\Div(X/k)_\QQ$ is a suitable completion of $\Div(\wt X)_\QQ$.
 Similarly, the group $\wh\Div(X/k)$ is a suitable completion of the mixed divisor group